August 3, 2022 | Barb Carr

 Reason’s model has four basic error types: slips and lapses (skill-based), rule-based and knowledge-based.
 Let’s examine how bad decisions can result from cognitive processes.

-• Skill-based slips and lapses: Slips are when someone does something but it is not what they intended to do; lapses are memory failures.
+• Skill-based slips and lapses: Slips are when someone does something that is not what they intended to do; lapses are memory failures.
 For example, choosing the exit off the interstate to get to your workplace is a skill-based decision.
 It feels like you are on autopilot, you just take the correct exit without thinking about it.
 Taking this exit on Saturday when you intended to go to the movies (which was two exits down from your work exit) is a skill-based mistake.
 This is also called an “action error.”
 You relied on your instinct and physically turned the steering wheel when you reached your work exit instead of consciously thinking about where you were going.

 • Rule-based mistakes: These mistakes involve judgment and decision-making.
 For example, you need to fill your car with gas for the week so you pump $40 because that’s the “rule” you follow, that’s what you always pump to fill it.
 But then gas prices go up and you don’t take into account that it now costs $60 to fill the tank.
 Now you don’t have enough gas for the week.
 You made a rule-based mistake.
 This is not an action error (skill-based) because you did use some conscious decision-making, so it is referred to as a “thinking” error.

-• Knowledged-based mistakes: This is a mistake that involves higher-level judgment and decision-making.
+• Knowledge-based mistakes: This is a mistake that involves higher-level judgment and decision-making.
 For example, you are driving back to a hotel from a conference in an unfamiliar city but the route you drove there is now closed due to construction.
 So, you decide on the best guess for a different route but you end up lost.
 You made a knowledge-based mistake.
 You developed a plan for an unexpected and unfamiliar situation because a decision was not reflexive and you had no rules to follow, but it didn’t work out.

 If we think of how we can support skill- and rule-based behaviors in familiar tasks, more of a worker’s cognitive resources may be devoted to knowledge-based behaviors.
 This is important for managing unanticipated events and mitigating mistakes.